 Maths

-The school uses Abacus Maths which is a unique maths toolkit that's allows teachers to develop mathematical skills through carefully crafted lessons to help children develop a love of maths and help every child master mathematical concepts.
+The school uses a framework that allows teachers to develop mathematical knowledge and skills to help children develop a love of maths and help every child master mathematical concepts.
+The framework is complimented with rich mathematical resources (from e.g. White Rose, NCETM, NRICH etc) which allow the children to develop their thinking, oracy, reasoning and explaining skills in Maths.

 There are 3 key principles:

-1. Understanding - that children need a robust understanding and secure foundation in maths to develop:
+1. Understanding- children need a robust understanding and secure foundation in maths to develop:

-2. Progression - to ensure every child can move on, Abacus is built on a series of detailed progression ladders.
+2. Progression - to ensure every child can move on, our curriculum is built on detailed planning so that children are ready to progress to the next stage in learning.

 Times table Rockstars